 alliteration

 I use alliteration sparingly.
 Like salt, a little goes a long way.
 An extended use can give a humorous effect, as in the name of the carnival sandwich stand, "Sonny's Super Sloppy Sausage Sandwiches," from "Into the Wild Blue Yonder."
+Here are some other examples from the stories:

 "Shaping the Fog" uses alliteration to help build the mystical feel: "fainter and fuzzier," "Pressing and pushing, pinching," "soft and sad."